 - Fuel can only be purchased using a COMDATA card that has been assigned to the vehicle to be driven.
 This card should be located on the key chain.
 This credit card is not transferable and must be used only with the vehicle bearing the number imprinted on the card.
 The credit card will guarantee the service station, oil company, and the driver that each sales slip will have all the necessary information for immediate processing and prompt payment. - Not all service stations will honor the COMDATA card.
-The driver should clear this card with the attendant before pumping gas. - After fueling, follow the instructions provided by the attendant.
-You will need to enter the pin number for the vehicle and the vehicle mileage. - It is not necessary to keep the receipt of the transaction. - Record the expense in the vehicle book.
+The driver should clear this card with the attendant before pumping gas. - After fueling, follow the instructions provided by the attendant/pump.
+You will need to enter driver number, the vehicle mileage and potentially the vehicle number. - The receipt of the transaction should be procured and stored in the vehicle logbook. - Record the expense in the vehicle logbook.